International Curriculum – Primary

 With a clear educational philosophy guiding us towards Amazing Learning outcomes, where students improve to a level beyond that which they thought was possible, our educators are equipped with the tools and methods to make this crucial period in education a success.

-The Primary years in the International Curriculum at APS includes two Key Stages – Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3 to 6), which provide meaningful and challenging learning experiences to students aged 5 to 11.
-Students learn from the English National Curriculum, which has been adapted for an international context.
+The Primary years in the International Curriculum at Asia Pacific Schools includes two Key Stages – Key Stage 1 (Years 1 and 2) and Key Stage 2 (Years 3 to 6), which provide meaningful and challenging learning experiences to students aged 5 to 11.
+Students learn from the International Primary Curriculum, which has been adapted to fit the Malaysian setting.

 Core curriculum subjects during the Primary years are: